aurorascharff/redwoodsdk-todos/STEPS.md

 - Wrap todos in ViewTransition.
 Customize enter and exit on grid.
 Animates down and the list goes up.
 - But if you do this, it's going to opt-in the whole subtree to unintended animations, so what you typically do add a default of none, so it doesnt crossfade everything else.
 - Since we are using Actions for our reorder, we can wrap another ViewTransition around our items to animate them reordering.
 Showcase the animations!
+- Let's add a slide in to the home screen too!
 - React has let me declaratively define my view trans, while doing all the work and handling all the possible edge cases.
 I'm really bad at animations but I was still able to add all this!

 ## Fetch based to stream based payload